School Science Lessons

 The source of gas should be closed off or be far from the demonstration.

-Similarly, for demonstrations of combustion of substances in an oxygen gas rich environment, use only small quantities of substance, because the substance may flare and burn rapidly.
+If demonstrating combustion of substances in an oxygen gas rich environment, use small quantities of substance, because the substance may flare and burn rapidly.

 Many propellant gases in pressure cans are flammable.